bendtherules/bendtherules.github.com/posts/function-name-binding.md

 Now, to answer the above two questions -
 1. When we declare `function foo`, js internally defines a variable with the same name (`foo`) is the OUTSIDE scope - whose value is set to the function object.
-    Now, this happens alongwith hoisting - so, there is a sort of "pre-evaluation" step where it only looks at function declarations
+    Now, this happens alongwith hoisting - so, there is a sort of "pre-evaluation" step where it only looks at function declarations, creates a function object out of it